| According to statistics released earlier this week it appears that

 likely down to the rising prices of pub beer in comparison to supermarket

+purchased beer.
 For example, a quick look at a leaflet from a local supermarket

 shows Carling to be approximately £0.70 per pint (based on

 24 x 440ml) compared to the average pub price of in excess of £2.50.
+With figures like this it is easy to see why the dramatic change

 has occurred in the last 20 years, but does this mean even more

+of out traditional pubs will close?
 Trade insiders insist this will not happen, they say evolution

 is the answer and they are already adapting to this with a greater